About College Football Playoffs

 The College Football Playoff (CFP) began with the 2014-2015 season, replacing the Bowl Championship Series (BCS) as the method for determining the NCAA Division I Football Bowl Subdivision (FBS) national champion.
 The first CFP games were held on January 1, 2015, with the championship game following on January 12, 2015.

-How are teams selected for the College Football Playoffs?
+How are teams selected for the College Football Playoff?

 What are the criteria for the College Football Playoff rankings?